eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 ### 2. Create the Custom Formatter

-Custom formatters are just JavaScript functions that take a `results` object and optional `context` object as input and return a string as an output.
+Custom formatters are just JavaScript functions that take a `results` object and optional `context` object as arguments and return a string as an output.

-TODO: expand on above
+In the custom formatter we'll make in this post, we'll just use the `results` argument.
+The `results` argument contains array of all the ESLint results.
+For more information, refer to the [results object documentation](https://eslint.org/docs/latest/developer-guide/working-with-custom-formatters#the-result-object).

 In the `eslint-formatter-toml` directory, create a new file `formatter.js`.
 Now let's create the custom formatter in `formatter.js`: